jwd83/VCR/README.md

 ### sshd_config

-change "GatewayPorts no" to "GatewayPorts yes", it may need to be uncommented (remove leading # from line)
+If you are using a reverse SSH tunnel to bring your server online make sure change "GatewayPorts no" to "GatewayPorts yes", it may need to be uncommented (remove leading # from line)

 ### add VCR user